 Bird Watching

-Bird watching is epic at Great Salt Lake as visitors come to watch the 10 million migratory birds that rely on the lake and surrounding wetlands.
+Bird watching is epic at the Great Salt Lake as visitors come to watch the millions of migratory birds that rely on the lake and surrounding wetlands.

 Waterfowl Hunting